DokiDokiModManager/SDK/README.md

 ### ddmm_register_achievement(id, name, description)

-Label - registers an achievement.
+Label / function - registers an achievement.

 * id (string) = the unique identifier for your achievement, used in code (e.g. `MY_ACHIEVEMENT_1`)
 * name (string) = the user-facing name of the achievement (e.g. `My Achievement`)